 - (a) General Orthotic Devices, splints, or bandages purchased "over the counter" for the support of strains and sprains, elastic stockings, garter belts are not covered. - (b) Orthopedic shoes and custom-molded foot orthotics are covered. - (c) Hearing aids, Prosthetic Devices to assist hearing, or talking devices are not generally covered.
-However, coverage is provided for: - (i) Hearing aids, limited as shown in the Schedules of Benefits; - (ii) Cochlear implant (an implantable hearing device inserted into the modiolus of the cochlea and into cranial bone) and its associated speech processor up to a lifetime maximum benefit of one cochlear implant per ear per Member; - (iii) One auditory brain stem implant per lifetime for an individual twelve years of age and older with a diagnosis of Neurofibromatosis Type II (NF2) who has undergone or is undergoing removal of bilateral acoustic tumors; and, - (iv) Surgically implantable osseointegrated hearing aid for patients with single-sided deafness and normal hearing in the other ear, subject to Prior Approval.
-Coverage is further limited to Members with: - congenital or surgically induced malformations (e.g. atresia) of the external ear canal or middle ear: - chronic external otitis or otitis media; - tumors of the external canal and/or tympanic cavity; and - sudden, permanent, unilateral hearing loss due to trauma, idiopathic sudden hearing loss, or auditory nerve tumor. - (15) Diabetes Management Services.
+However, coverage is provided for: - (i) Hearing aids, limited as shown in the Schedules of Benefits; - (ii) Cochlear implant (an implantable hearing device inserted into the modiolus of the cochlea and into cranial bone) and its associated speech processor up to a lifetime maximum benefit of one cochlear implant per ear per Member; - (iii) One auditory brain stem implant per lifetime for an individual twelve years of age and older with a diagnosis of Neurofibromatosis Type II (NF2) who has undergone or is undergoing removal of bilateral acoustic tumors; and, - (iv) Surgically implantable osseointegrated hearing aid for patients with singlesided deafness and normal hearing in the other ear, subject to Prior Approval.
+Coverage is further limited to Members with: - congenital or surgically induced malformations (e.g. atresia) of the external ear canal or middle ear; - chronic external otitis or otitis media; - tumors of the external canal and/or tympanic cavity; and - sudden, permanent, unilateral hearing loss due to trauma, idiopathic sudden hearing loss, or auditory nerve tumor. - (15) Diabetes Management Services.
 The Plan will pay for Diabetes Self- Management Training.
-Such training program must be in compliance with the national standards for diabetes self-management education programs developed by the American Diabetes Association.
+Such training program must be in compliance with the national standards for diabetes selfmanagement education programs developed by the American Diabetes Association.
 This benefit is payable for training in or out of the Hospital that has been prescribed by a Physician.
-The following services related to diabetes management are also covered by the Plan: - (a) Coverage is provided for Accu-Chek Guide Me meter, and Accu-Chek Guide test strips.
-Pen needles, and syringes are provided by TRUEplus.
-All lancets are reimbursed at 100% under the prescription drug benefit.
-No other brands are covered. - (b) Coverage is provided for insulin pumps and pump supplies, when purchased from a Durable Medical Equipment vendor. - (c) The Plan will cover eye examinations to screen for diabetic retinopathy for Covered Persons who are diagnosed with diabetes. - (d) Coverage of routine foot care is provided when required for prevention of complications associated with diabetes mellitus.
+The following services related to diabetes management are also covered by the Plan: - (a) Coverage is provided for diabetic testing supplies.
+Accu-Chek Guide Me[®] glucometers, Accu-Chek Guide[®] test strips, TRUEplus[®] needles for insulin, and all lancets are reimbursed at 100% under the prescription drug benefit.
+No other brands are covered. - (b) Coverage is provided for insulin pumps and pump supplies, when purchased from a Durable Medical Equipment vendor. - (c) Coverage is provided for the Medtronic Guardian Connect continuous glucose meter from a Durable Medical Equipment vendor. - (d) The Plan will cover eye examinations to screen for diabetic retinopathy for Covered Persons who are diagnosed with diabetes. - (e) Coverage of routine foot care is provided when required for prevention of complications associated with diabetes mellitus.